dpguthrie/dbt-cloud-column-aware-ci/README.md

 3. Creates a filtered CI run that excludes unaffected downstream models
 4. Monitors the job run and reports status back to GitHub

+See example of what the flow looks like below:

 ![Example of flow](./assets/column_aware_ci_flow.png)

 ## Codebase Structure